Brunei Food Guide

 Nasi Lemak (Coconut Rice)

 Fragrant rice cooked in coconut milk, served with sambal, anchovies, peanuts, boiled egg, and cucumber.
-A popular breakfast and anytime meal.
+Eaten at breakfast, and pretty much any other time of day.

 Kuih Sapit (Love Letters)

-Crispy rolled wafer cookies, a traditional snack and dessert served during celebrations.
+Crispy rolled wafer cookies, served as a snack and dessert during celebrations.

 Regional Specialties & Local Favorites